As early as 1679-80, Edmund Andreas, Colonial Governor

 A British landing party was dispatched to relight the

-apparently successful, because on June 1, 1776, the Americans
+was apparently successful, because on June 1, 1776, the

-the command of Captain John Conover.
+small boats under the command of Captain John Conover.

-The Americans succeeded

 The Revolutionary War over, the newly formed Federal

 could take a personal interest in the affairs of

 After the Revolution, the lighthouse again became the

-State of New York and the State of New Jersey.
+the State of New York and the State of New Jersey.
 In

 1787, New York passed a law which required all vessels

 from other states to report at the local customs house

-where they were registered and cleared, paying a fee for the privilege.
-New
+where they were registered and cleared, paying a fee for

-maintenance and repairs of all lighthouses beacons, buoys, and public
+repairs of all lighthouses beacons, buoys, and public

 piers erected, placed or sunk before the passing of this

-act, at the the netrance of, or within any bay,
+act, at the entrance of, or within any bay, inlet,